 GSM has been specified and developed by many European countries working in cooperation with each other.
 The result is a cellular system that will be implemented throughout Europe.
-Eventually you will be able to drive from Germany to Spain without dropping your telephone call.

 Due to GSMs standardization and features, it has now been accepted not only in Europe but also throughout the world.